-Report of the CEN/TC 351/WG 1 consortium on the validation of the leaching methods (TS-2 Dynamic surface leaching test en TS-3 Up-flow percolation test).
+Report from the CEN/TC 351/WG 1 consortium on the validation of the leaching methods (TS-2 Dynamic surface leaching test en TS-3 Up-flow percolation test).

-Report of the CEN/TC 351/WG 1 consortium on the additional validation of the up-flow percolation test (TS-3).
+Report from the CEN/TC 351/WG 1 consortium on the additional validation of the up-flow percolation test (TS-3).
 In this revised version, some minor mistakes have been corrected.
 They don’t influence the conclusions.

-Report of Susset, Dijkstra and Van Zomeren on the Technical principles underlying limit values for release of substances for the percolation test TS-3: comparison DE and NL
+Report from Susset, Dijkstra and Van Zomeren on the Technical principles underlying limit values for release of substances for the percolation test TS-3: comparison DE and NL

-Report of the CEN/TC 351/WG 2 consortium on the validation of prCEN/TS 16516 "Construction products – Assessment of emissions of regulated dangerous substances from construction products".
+Report from the CEN/TC 351/WG 2 consortium on the validation of prCEN/TS 16516 "Construction products – Assessment of emissions of regulated dangerous substances from construction products".

 The following list of terms provides definitions of terms related to the CPR (EU/305/2011) which are relevant for the work of CEN/TC 351 “Construction Products - Assessment of release of dangerous substances”.
 They refer to the regulatory background and the organizational structure of the use of the test methods developed in CEN/TC 351.